Bird Box (film): Plot

-In a post-apocalyptic world, Malorie Hayes informs two young children that they will go down a river in a rowboat.
+In a post-apocalyptic world, Malorie Hayes informs two young children that they are going down the river in a rowboat.
 She sternly instructs them not to remove their blindfolds, or they will die.
+The film then cuts between the events of the start of the pandemic and the events of present.

-Five years earlier, a pregnant Malorie is visited by her sister, Jessica.
-A news broadcast reports unexplained mass suicides spreading across Europe and Asia.
+Five years earlier, a pregnant Malorie was visited by her sister, Jessica.
+A news broadcast reported unexplained mass suicides spreading across Europe and Asia.
 After a prenatal checkup, Malorie witnesses a woman smashing her head repeatedly into the hospital window.
-Others start acting suicidal as well, causing panic and chaos.
-Afterward, Malorie hurries to leave the scene with Jessica.
-While steering away from the hospital, Jessica sees something inexplicable that drives her insane and she deliberately crashes her car.
-She then walks in front of a speeding truck and is killed.
+Others start acting suicidal, as well, causing panic and chaos.
+Malorie and Jessica leave hurriedly.
+Driving away from the hospital, Jessica sees something inexplicable, which drives her insane, so she deliberately crashes the car.
+She then intentionally walks in front of a speeding truck.
+As Malorie flees on foot, a woman offers her shelter.
+The woman then sees the entity, goes into a trance, and sits inside a burning car.
+Passing by, Tom picks up Malorie from the street into the house, where six others – Douglas, Greg, Cheryl, Felix, Charlie, and Lucy – are taking shelter.

-As Malorie flees on foot, a woman invites her into a house for safety.
-The woman then sees the entity before going into a trance and sitting inside a burning car.
-A passerby, Tom, picks up Malorie from the street into the house, where six other people are taking shelter.
-One survivor, Charlie, says that humanity has been judged, and the appearance of demonic entities is a sign of the end times.
-He also mentions that those spiritual beings have different names in various cultures, such as Aka Manah, Surgat, Huli Jing, and Púca.
-Those in the house cover all the windows and blindfold themselves whenever they go out.
-Greg, the house's owner, commits suicide after volunteering to test if it is safe to observe them indirectly through surveillance cameras.

-A new pregnant survivor, Olympia, arrives.
-Half of the group goes to the grocery store Charlie worked at to restock their dwindling food.
+Charlie says that humanity has been judged, so the appearance of demonic entities is a sign of the end times.
+He mentions those spiritual beings have different names in various cultures, such as Aka Manah, Surgat, Huli Jing, and Púca.
+They cover all of the house's windows and blindfold themselves whenever going out.
+As new pregnant survivor Olympia arrives, Greg dies by suicide after testing to see if observing the entities indirectly through surveillance cameras is safe.
+Half of the group goes to the grocery store Charlie worked at for supplies.
 They drive there in a car with covered windows using GPS navigation system.
-Malorie gets three pet birds along with their supplies.
-She notices the entities' presence agitates the birds.
+Malorie gets three live birds with their supplies, as the entities' presence agitates them.

 Later, Charlie's coworker attacks the group, attempting to force them to look at the creatures.
-However, Charlie sacrifices himself to save the others.
+However, Charlie sacrifices himself to save them.
 They make it back to the house.
-Sometime after, Felix and Lucy steal the car and drive away.
+Sometime later, Felix and Lucy steal the car.
+Olympia lets stranger Gary into the house against Douglas's wishes.
+He explains that he escaped from a group of unblindfolded survivors, who, driven insane from seeing the entities, try to force others to look at them.
+When Douglas tries to force Gary to leave, Cheryl knocks Douglas out, and they lock him in the garage.